mxsurft/alx-system_engineering-devops/0x00-shell_basics/README.md

-shell basics folder in repo
+shell basics folder in repo with scripts